BOUGIE APOCALYPSE

 Then another moan rose, closer this time.

-Your wife stood first, 1911 already in hand.
-You followed, Wilson Combat coming up smooth.
+Raych stood first, 1911 already in hand.
+I followed, Wilson Combat coming up smooth.

-You kept your voice low and steady.
+I kept my voice low and steady.
 “Welcome to the new normal.
 We protect the coffee, the beans, and each other.
 Everything else is negotiable.”

 “…we shoot the Walker and go back to the beans.”